Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

 ## TODO 4.4.1

 - Run test and see result.
+The test should fail.
 Proceed to next step.

 ## TODO 4.4.2